ctran93/Modern-Portfolio-Optimization/README.md

 * $\mu_{i}$ = expected return of security j.

 > A high positive covariance means the two stocks tend to move in similar directions.
 They will increase or decrease together.
 On the other hand, a large negative covariance means the two stocks tend to move in opposite directions.
-A covariance of approximately 0 means there is no clear relationship between the two stocks.
-It could be concluded that the two stocks are independent.
+A covariance of approximately 0 means there is no clear relationship between the two stocks; and it could be concluded that the two stocks are independent.

 Calculating the Covariance for each pair of stocks: